 CL: I think there is some madness in genius but I certainly don’t think of myself as a genius.
 The writer makes me a genius or mad, either way, the writers put it down on paper and I keep looking at it until I can get an insight that helps me bring those dimensions to life.
 But I think with say Doc Brown and “Back to the Future,” he’s just got this urgency to keep trying to think of new ways of doing things and sometimes they fail like when he had that contraption he puts on his head which is going to enable him to see all kinds of things that nobody has seen before and it fails miserably.
 He doesn’t care.
 He wants to find the solution to new things.
 And he gets going on the flux capacitor, how to create time travel and it’s a matter of huge importance to him, and I guess to the extent that it’s such a big important thing for him to do something that’s impossible there’s an element of madness there.
 So they are sort of connected I guess.

 7. You’ve been involved in so many beloved cult classics.
-What do you think makes a film or show last through the ages and continue to connect with people decades later?
+What do think makes a film or show last through the ages and continue to connect with people decades later?

 CL: Well I guess “Back to the Future” has a general family interest.
-I mean just time travel itself, people have been thinking about how great it’d be to be able to go to a different place in time. that’s kind of like a universal fantasy through the ages and everyone has had it at one point.
+I mean just time travel itself, people have been thinking about how great it’d be able to go to a different place in time. that’s kind of like a universal fantasy through the ages and everyone has had at one point.
 Everybody has that time wish and the writers of “Back to the Future” put that down in a way that, that was like family entertainment.
 I mean what kid doesn’t think, ‘Gee,’ Like Marty, to go back to the Old West or to go back.
 It’s sort of an inherent wishful thinking and “Back to the Future” really played on that and did it rather geniusly the way it created on paper to be.

 8. Could we ever see a “Taxi” reunion?
 What would it take?